Two prominent Egyptian rights figures released from prison following pardons

 The releases of Patrick George Zaki, an activist and postgraduate student in Italy, and Mohamed el-Baker, a human rights lawyer, came a day after they were pardoned by Egyptian President Abdel Fattah el-Sissi along with four other people.
 Confirmation of the pardons was published in Egypt's Official Gazette.

-“Patrick is on the Asfalt,” she wrote on Facebook, using a phrase that activists often use when detainees walk free.
+“Patrick is on the Asphalt,” she wrote on Facebook, using a phrase that activists often use when detainees walk free.

 The Egyptian government has relentlessly silenced dissidents and clamped down on independent organizations for years with arrests, detentions, prison sentences and other restrictions.
 But it has pardoned dozens of detainees in recent months after its human rights record came under international scrutiny when it hosted the U.N. climate change summit in November.